awsdocs/aws-greengrass-developer-guide/doc_source/deployment-notifications.md

 ## Prerequisites for creating EventBridge rules<a name="create-events-rule-prereqs"></a>

-Before you create an EventBridge rule for AWS IoT Greengrass, you should do the following:
+Before you create an EventBridge rule for AWS IoT Greengrass, do the following:
 + Familiarize yourself with events, rules, and targets in EventBridge\.
 + Create and configure the targets invoked by your EventBridge rules\.
-Rules can invoke many types of target, including:
+Rules can invoke many types of targets, including:
-  + Amazon SNS topics
+  + Amazon Simple Notification Service \(Amazon SNS\)
   + AWS Lambda functions
-  + Kinesis streams
+  + Amazon Kinesis Video Streams
-  + Amazon SQS queues
+  + Amazon Simple Queue Service \(Amazon SQS\) queues

 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) and [Getting started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.